mcruzloya/bayesTPC/README.md

 # bayesTPC
-Code for crash course on Bayesian TPC estimation
+Code for crash course on Bayesian estimation of thermal performance curves.